jjenkov/pde-pdl-specification/pdl-specification.md

 The second parser optimized syntax I experimented with for PDL is what I call Parser Optimized Syntax 1 (POS1).

-The purpose of this syntax variation was to get object and array demarcations down to one character, like this:
+The purpose of the POS1 syntax variation was to get object and array demarcations down to one character, like this:

     {
     }